kanatohodets/riak_core_workshop_euc2016/3_coordinated_kv/README.md

 ## Exercise

-Study the op FSM and the new service API implementations.
-If you're building up YakDB, bring this code into YakDB.
+Study the op FSM and the vnode, then implement the Service code to use these coordinators.

+If you're building up YakDB, bring the FSM code into YakDB.

-Implement a coordinated "ping" request.
+See git tag coordinated-kv-complete if you'd like a reference implementation.